-Figure 2.2 shows three methods of biasing a transistor.
+Figure 2.2 shows three methods of biasing a transistor, wired in 'common emitter' configuration (1).
 Of these Figure 2.2a is the least usable, because there is no mechanism to ensure that the circuit will be repeatable with different devices or with temperature.
 Variations caused by temperature are (and always have been) a real problem, and it is necessary always to ensure that the circuit has some feedback mechanism for DC operating conditions to ensure stability.
 Different transistors (of the same type and even from the same manufacturing run) will have different gains, and this, too, must be compensated for.

 Figure 2.2 - Biasing a Transistor Voltage Amplifier, Three Methods

-Figure 2.2b is a simple way to achieve this, but has some drawbacks.
+Figure 2.2A is unusable in practice, even though it appears to satisfy the criteria for correct operation.
+Figure 2.2B is a simple way to achieve (acceptably) stable bias, but has some drawbacks.
 Because the bias resistor (Rb) is supplied from the collector circuit, it will have some of the collector current flowing in it.
 This will introduce negative current feedback, which at DC stabilises the circuit, but with the AC signal makes the input impedance very low, as well as reducing gain for any finite value of source impedance.
 This is not necessarily a drawback, however, as the feedback also reduces the distortion components.

 To bias a PNP device, we use exactly the same circuitry, but the supply polarity is reversed, so the collector (and base) will have a negative voltage with respect to the emitter.